faros-ai/faros-events-cli/README.md

 ### Usage with Faros Community Edition

-> :exclamation: Faros Community Edition does not currently support sending events in parts
+> :exclamation: Sending events in parts is not currently supported
+> :exclamation: Build steps in CI events are not currently supported
+> :exclamation: Test Execution events are not currently supported

 When using Faros Community Edition, you can use the tool in exactly the same way as described above.
 Just include the `--community_edition` flag.
 The Faros API key is not needed, since the tool will call your locally deployed Hasura to perform mutations derived from the events.
 See the [Faros Community Edition repo](https://github.com/faros-ai/faros-community-edition) for more details.